 Obtaining another general education credential broadens a teacher's qualifications and provides greater opportunity for career advancement.
 The Multiple Subject Added Authorization makes it possible to achieve this without completing another teacher credentialing program.
 Comprised of just two additional classes, it is designed for students that already hold a Single Subject Credential and want to teach in both multiple and single subject environments.

 Program curriculum provides the foundations of teaching literacy and language in K-8 classrooms.
 The student then selects one course from specialized areas of interest including mathematics, science, or history, social science and visual/performing arts, and must demonstrate competency by passing the CSET Multiple Subject and RICA exams.

-A candidate who has completed the requirements for the Single Subject Credential can add a Multiple Subject Authorization to the credential by:
+A candidate who has completed the requirements for the Single Subject Credential can add a Multiple Subject Content Authorization to the credential by: